Skip to content

 Insurance claim guide

-Rochester's moderate contractor market density means homeowners typically face 2–4-week backlogs for repairs following major hail events in Olmsted County.
-The city sees moderate storm chaser activity after regional hail storms, making contractor verification essential for residents.
+Rochester's moderate contractor market typically experiences 2-4 week backlogs following major hail events, creating opportunities for storm chasers who arrive after regional storms.
 Minnesota Statutes § 325F.69, subd.
 1 and Minn.
 Stat. § 72A.20, subd.
-24 prohibit contractors from waiving or absorbing insurance deductibles, with violations constituting unfair trade practices under state law.
+24 prohibit contractors from waiving or absorbing your insurance deductible—any such agreement is void under state law.
+Rochester homeowners should be particularly cautious of door-to-door contractors making deductible waiver promises during the post-storm repair rush.

 Full 10-step claim guide for Rochester